tvinyard/AdventOfCode2022/README.md

 # AdventOfCode2022

-Repository for AoC 2022 code, likely to all by in Python and JupyterLab Notebooks
+Repository for AoC 2022 code, likely to all be in Python and JupyterLab Notebooks